oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - Force client-to-integration and integration-to-client flows through the DRG for centralized inspection by enabling *exa_vcn\*_enable_intra_vcn_drg_route*.
 This only adds the client and integration subnet route rules when the Exadata VCN is attached to the DRG, and it is most useful when a Hub firewall must inspect traffic between those two Exadata subnets.
 - Relax governance by toggling *exa_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required.
 This is common when Exadata subnet security rules are intentionally opened and control is enforced by a firewall. **Use this with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.

-The following *net_override.tf* pattern replaces the client, backup, and integration subnet security lists for *EXA-VCN-1*, disables CIS checks for that VCN, and routes client/integration subnet traffic through the DRG:
+The following *net_override.tf* pattern replaces the client, backup, and integration subnet security lists for *EXA-VCN-1*, and routes client/integration subnet traffic through the DRG:

 ```hcl
 locals {